JoshuaGilgallon/auth-api/README.md

 ### MongoDB setup
 The API is currently set up to recieve requests from either a local MongoDB database instance or a remote one.
 Running it locally will require further installation and setup from the official MongoDB site.
 If you are using it remotely, for example Atlas, copy and paste your URI into the .env file (you may need to create one, the instruction for how to set it up is in the installation section.
 Docker will NOT install MongoDB, therefore you either need to download it yourself or create a remote instance.

+### Debug mode
+The API is set to debug mode by default and will need to be manually configured and removed before pushing to production.

 ---